When we need funds for a specific campaign, such as The Right to be Secular or to appeal sentences imposed for blasphemy, we will:

 The AAI board is free to use discretionary funds in any way it thinks best to support our mission.
 Some will be used for administrative purposes, such as paying for our website or software licenses.
 Some is retained to support our campaigns or our affiliates’ campaigns.
 These funds are particularly important when we need money urgently and there is insufficient time to set up a fundraising appeal.

-Members’ subscriptions are our main source of discretionary funds but from time-to-time, we may appeal for additional support.
+Unsolicited donations and members’ subscriptions are our main sources of discretionary funds, but from time to time, we may appeal for additional support.

 How you can help

 We help a lot of people, but it’s only a fraction of those who need help.
 The single biggest thing that limits how many people we can help is funding.
 Please help us to do more—become an AAI member or make a donation to our discretionary fund.

 If you have any questions about donations, please contact our Treasurer: treasurer